MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 Please follow up according to the Form Checker analysis.

 ## Unexpected unsaved changes error
+### Problem

-When working on forms, you get the *unsaved changes* error on the form footer, when you navigate from the current form, or when the form is getting saved without any changes.
+When working on forms, you get the *unsaved changes* message on the form footer, when you navigate from the current form, or when the form is getting saved without any changes.

-**Resolution**:
+### How to troubleshoot

 The *unsaved changes* error appears when a change is made on the form and when the changes were not saved.
 If you haven't made any changes manually, they could be coming from a JavaScript, plug-in, or from a business rule.
 You can use [Monitor](../../maker/model-driven-apps/monitor-form-checker.md) to view the `UnsavedChanges` event that helps to find the source of the changes.
 You can filter by OperationType `UnsavedChanges`.